 Insurance Institute for Highway Safety (IIHS) data cites as many as 56% of accidents involving passenger vehicles as head-on collisions.
 In fact, head-on collisions account for more vehicle accidents than side-impact, rear-impact, and rollover collisions combined.

-If you or someone you love suffered injuries in a head-on collision caused by another driver, you could have the basis of a personal injury lawsuit or insurance claim for financial compensation.
-Find out how you can assign liability and collect compensation by contacting the case review team at The Fitch Law Firm LLC today.
+If you or someone you love suffered injuries in a head-on collision caused by another driver, you could have the basis for a personal injury lawsuit or insurance claim for financial compensation.
+Keep reading to find out how liability is assigned in a head-on collision and how you can calculate and collect compensation for your car accident injuries.